 - Modifier XU: Unusual non-overlapping service

-The X modifiers apply to Medicare Part B. Some commercial insurance companies have indicated in their online reimbursement manuals they will process the X[ESPU] modifiers, as well, such as Horizon Blue Cross Blue Shield of New Jersey.
+The X modifiers apply to Medicare Part B. Some commercial insurance companies have indicated in their online reimbursement manuals that they will process the X[ESPU] modifiers, such as Horizon Blue Cross Blue Shield of New Jersey.

-CMS does not require providers to use modifiers X[ESPU] in place of modifier 59, and they continue to accept modifier 59, for now.
+CMS does not require providers to use modifiers X[ESPU] instead of modifier 59, and they continue to accept modifier 59 for now.

-However, if your practice ignores the modifiers which carry more specific information and uses modifier 59 instead, do not be surprised if your Part B carrier audits your modifier 59 usage to make sure it’s not being over-utilized to unbundle CPT codes.
+However, if your practice ignores the modifiers that carry more specific information and uses modifier 59 instead, do not be surprised if your Part B carrier audits your modifier 59 usage to ensure it’s not being over-utilized to unbundle CPT codes.

 Be sure to review the documentation and ask yourself if the unbundling is justified enough to apply the appropriate X[ESPU] modifier.